Blackness Castle stands on a rocky outcrop, on the south shores of the Firth of Forth, a few miles to the west of Edinburgh.

-In the same year the castle turned from state prison to military base with new barracks and storage facilities constructed.
+In the same year, the castle turned from a state prison to a military base with new barracks and storage facilities constructed.

-During the 18th and 19th centuries the castle was used to hold prisoners from Britain’s wars with America, France and Spain.
+During the 18th and 19th centuries it was used to hold prisoners from Britain’s wars with America, France and Spain.

 At the outbreak of World War I, the British Army moved in once again, remaining until 1919 when it reverted to state control.